 When you’re a homeowner, it’s a top priority to keep your home in as excellent condition as possible.
 You’ll want to protect your investment and also to have a beautiful living space to enjoy with your family.
 Adding value to your home means that not only can you potentially create a more luxurious space for yourself, but you can also add value to your home should you wish to sell-up in the future.

-If you increase the size of your living space, it stands to reason that you’ll also be increasing the value of your property.
+If you increase the size of your living space, it stands to reason that you’ll also add value to your home.
 Building a conservatory is a popular way to do this; these can be a beautifully modern space providing excellent views of your garden and a place to relax and catch some sun through the elegant glass structures.
 You may need to apply for planning permission before building a conservatory, so you’ll need to check this first.

 Another way that you can increase your living space is by converting a loft into a bedroom.
 You can call in builders and architects to take a look at your space and confirm if your loft could be converted, and how you would go about this.
 There are a few different types of loft conversion available, from flat roof dormer to hip-to- gable, which reflects different prices.
 Before calling in an architect you will want to do some research that focuses on your loft potential and your needs.